YOSHIHIDEShimoji/dotfiles/README.md

 done
 ```

-Just by adding a file, it will be automatically loaded at bash startup.
+This allows you to simply add new files and have them automatically sourced at bash startup.

 ---

 ## ⚠️ Notes

-- You can return to the original environment by running reset.sh.
+- Use `reset.sh` only when needed.

 ---

 *Designed to streamline, modularize, and simplify environment setup across machines ✨*